rebelsky/csc322-jekyll/_dev/_handouts/academic-honesty.md

 that group or team are.

-*You should never "give away" answers to homework assignments or examinations.*  You may, however, work together in developing an approach for most homework assignments - design, general algorithms, etc.  Except as specified on individual assignments, each student should develop his or her own final version of the assignment.
+*You should never "give away" answers to homework assignments or examinations.*  You may, however, work together in developing an approach for most homework assignments - design, general algorithms, etc.  Except as specified on individual assignments, each student should develop his, her, zir, or their own final version of the assignment.
 On most written assignments, each student should write up an individual version of the assignment and cite the discussion.
-On non-group programming assignments, each student should do his or her own programming, although students may help each other with design and debugging.
+On non-group programming assignments, each student should do his, her, zir, or their own programming, although students may help each other with design and debugging.
 If someone else (e.g., a classmate or class mentor) helps you on an assignment, please include a note in the assignment that indicates that you received such help and summarizes the help you received.

 *When working on examinations, you should not directly use people (other than me) as resources*.
 In most cases, I